 Tatum is rolling now, and the only way the Sixers attempt to slow him down is to try and deny him the ball.
 Remember earlier when I said Stevens would bleed a matchup or a set he likes until the opponents stop it?
 In this case, Stevens pinpointed the edge Tatum had over Redick and Belinelli early on and kept driving it down the Sixers’ throat.

 Here, Horford is on the left wing with Tatum coming up from the baseline.
 Because Horford is hanging out on the perimeter, Embiid can’t leave him to protect the paint.
 Redick is also in hard denial mode because he hasn’t been able to stop Tatum one-on-one all game.
-This hurts Redick, because as he overplays the designed hand-off, Tatum back-cuts him.
+This hurts Redick because as he overplays the designed hand-off, Tatum back-cuts him.
 By the time Tatum catches the ball, there isn’t even a single Sixer in the paint to challenge him.

 In Game 2, Philadelphia’s defense did a better job matching up size-for-size.
 Unlike in Game 1, there were few instances where Tatum was switched onto the smaller Redick or Belinelli.
-Instead, Sixers’ coach Brett Brown gave the more agile and compact Robert Covington the assignment of covering Tatum.
+Instead, Sixers’ coach Brett Brown gave the quicker and more compact Robert Covington the assignment of covering Tatum.
 Mind you, Covington finished in the top 5 in Defensive Rating and Defensive Win Shares in the regular season, so he is far and away Philadelphia’s best on-ball defender.

 And yet, he couldn’t handle Tatum.
 In this beautiful sequence, Tatum catches an Aron Baynes hand-off and attacks down-hill.
 Thanks to a Baynes screen on Covington, this allows space for Tatum to operate, and as soon as he gets the first-step, it’s an easy two points for Boston.